 Slide the nipple flange over the rotary joint nipple with taper facing out.
 Place the split wedges into the recess of the nipple.
-Slide the quick release flange over the wedges.
+Slide the nipple flange over the wedges.

 Place metal gasket (8Q) into the journal flange.
 Lift rotary joint up and slide the nipple into the journal flange.
 Secure to studs with nuts.
 An even gap 1/8" to 3/16" (3 to 5 mm) should remain in between the journal flange and nipple flange.